pnxenopoulos/awpy/README.md

 `csgo` requires [Python](https://www.python.org/downloads/) >= 3.8 and [Golang](https://golang.org/dl/) >= 1.17.
 Python acts as a wrapper for the Go code which parses demofiles.

 #### Installation
-To install `csgo`, clone the repository by running `git clone https://github.com/pnxenopoulos/csgo`.
-Then, change directories to the newly cloned repository, and install the library by running `python setup.py install`.
+To install `csgo`, you can run `pip install git+https://github.com/pnxenopoulos/csgo@main`.
+To update the library, just run the command again.
 For more help, you can visit the installation channel in our Discord.

 #### Colab Notebook
 Do your work in Colab?
 No problem, the csgo Python library runs there, too.
 Check out how to [setup csgo Python library in Google Colab](https://colab.research.google.com/drive/1xiXeWHSAlqYNa-xjSK9B2xalvLMpIlJF?usp=sharing).